Update:

 The story describes the house and farm complex as it stood at the time: “…a thick-walled structure, 36 ft. in width by 48 ft. in length, of quarried stone of brownish hue obtained in the neighborhood.
 In front of the main edifice is a small piazza, to which one may ascend by several steps and above which is set a diamond-shaped stone, in which are cut… the initials W.A. and H.S.M.
 (William Annin and Hugh Sunderland, Mason) 1766.”

-William Annin was elected to what was known as the The “Committees of Correspondence of Somerset County” (along with Elias Boudinot) , which were shadow governments organized by the Patriot leaders of the Thirteen Colonies.
+William Annin was elected to what was known as the “Committees of Correspondence of Somerset County” (along with Elias Boudinot) , which were shadow governments organized by the Patriot leaders of the Thirteen Colonies.
 It was the precursor to the First Continental Congress.
 He later served in the state legislature for over 30 years.

-William’s Grandson Alexander and
+William’s Grandson, Alexander, and

 The Annin Flag Company